Top 3 Financial Statements in Excel: Income Statement, Balance Sheet & Cash Flow

 What's super neat is that these visuals are completely interactive.
 This means that if you enlarge the chart, it will automatically add more information.
-For example, it also adds relative variances in addition to absolute variances for a more complete overview.
+For example, it also adds relative and absolute variances for a more complete overview.

 See exactly how this works in the gif below:

 What's also important to note is that Zebra BI Charts and Tables for Office are IBCS-certified, which ensures consistent reporting out of the box.